 During COVID-19 – Shelter and Privy Advisory

-Also note that privies are currently not being maintained.
-To avoid overflowing privies and placing extra burdens on volunteers when they return to the field, please bring a trowel to dig a cathole.
-Most A.T. privies are maintained by volunteers on an infrequent schedule.
+Privies in many area are currently not being maintained.
+To avoid overflowing privies and placing extra burdens on volunteers when they can safely return to normal work routines, please bring a trowel and be prepared to to dig a cathole 200 feet from water sources and campsites.
+Most A.T. privies even under normal conditions are maintained by volunteers on an infrequent schedule.
 However, the privies at overnight campsites overseen by on-site AMC caretakers are cleaned on a daily basis, leading to a lower risk of spreading COVID-19.
 Additionally, many of these AMC overnight sites are located in areas where digging a cathole can be ineffective.

 There are more than 250 backcountry shelters located along the Appalachian Trail (A.T.) for backpackers on a first-served basis.
 Not only are they the best places to stay dry, but they reduce hikers’ impact on the Trail environment.

 A typical shelter, sometimes called a “lean-to,” has an overhanging roof, a wooden floor and three walls.
 Most (but not all) are near a creek or spring, and many have a privy nearby.